 The BCRC is funded through a portion of the mandatory, non-refundable, producer-paid Canadian Beef Cattle Check-Off (also referred to as the “national check-off”) that is collected on cattle sales throughout Canada.

 An independent study evaluating economic benefits from the Canadian Beef Cattle Check-Off shows that the producer-funded research activities deliver an extremely high return on investment.
-The most recent benefit-cost ratio study showed Canadian cattle producers earned $34.50 with every national check-off dollar invested in research.
-This was mainly attributed to research historically being underfunded and the fact that applied research tools are directly available to producers.
-Learn more about the value of the Canadian Beef Cattle Check-Off.
+The most recent benefit-cost ratio study showed Canadian cattle producers earned $63 with every national check-off dollar invested in research, compared to $34.50 and $46 in previous studies (Rude, 2011/12 to 2013/14, and Cranfield, 2005 to 2008).
+Historical studies only evaluated carcass weight, while this study added more indicators.
+Learn more about the study and methodology.

 Leader in Technology Transfer

 The BCRC plays a leading role in increasing industry uptake of relevant technologies through its knowledge dissemination and technology transfer strategies.
 This information sharing across a broad audience of producers, researchers, funders, government and other industry organizations supports communication and extension networks across the country.

 The BCRC informs producers and other industry stakeholders on the latest in Canadian beef cattle research, empowering them to make informed decisions about production practices.
 This is done through interactive tools and calculators, videos, fact sheets, industry magazine articles, webinars, blog posts, infographics and more that can be found at BeefResearch.ca, Facebook and Twitter.

 These extension resources are made possible by the Canadian Beef Cattle Check-Off.
 We welcome and encourage the distribution of BCRC content, with attribution to the Beef Cattle Research Council.